psalire/calottery-Fantasy5-Stats/README.md

 and so on

-So, it is possible with a combination of API calls and combination of JSONs to get all historical data as this program requires.
+So, it is possible with a multiple API calls and combination of returned JSONs to get all historical data as this program requires.

 ----